BotecoIndie/BotecoBo/README.md

 # BotecoBo  - V 0.9

-Public repository of the bot previously developed by GoldenBunny for BotecoIndie.

 ## Utility module members
 `roleGetNameByID(roleID)` - With this function you can get the name of a role by id(specified in roleID).